We base our investment philosophy on the following beliefs:

-WELS Investment Funds, Inc. serves as the administrator of three investment portfolios: WELS Endowment Fund, WELS Balanced Fund, WELS Equity Fund, and WELS Income Fund.
+WELS Investment Funds, Inc. serves as the administrator of four investment portfolios: WELS Endowment Fund, WELS Balanced Fund, WELS Equity Fund, and WELS Income Fund.
 The WELS Balanced Fund is the portfolio specifically designed for trust, endowment, and scholarship funds within WELS.
 It is currently comprised of 60% equity mutual funds and 40% fixed-income mutual funds.

 The main tenets of the investment philosophy employed by the WELS Investment Funds include the following: